Long Term Memory Boosters: Useful Memory Techniques And Tips

 Getty/AnnaStills

-6. Use concept maps
+6. Use concept maps to improve long term memory

 Research has shown that concept mapping is a useful tool to improve long-term memorization.
 This tool involves creating a map that links ideas together to help reinforce the meaning behind certain concepts.
 One study focusing specifically on students studying anatomy showed that most of the participants were influenced by this memory technique in a positive way.
 To create your own concept maps, one example you could use can be found here (provided by the University of North Carolina).
 In the example, the idea of climate change is connected to supporting ideas to make each section easier to understand.

-7. Say it out loud
+7. Train your mind to remember by saying it out loud

 Reading aloud can be another helpful technique when it comes to memorizing new information.
 One study determined that the dual action of speaking and hearing ourselves talk helps get words and phrases into long-term memory.
 This can be a valuable tool to learn facts, vocabulary words, or important names, especially when studying.